airinghost/hugo-theme-icarus-lite/README.md

 Set `link_go: http://example.com` and `link_txt: customText` to add a button at the bottom left-hand of the article card in index or list views; it would open the link you set in a new tab in the browser.

+Set `read_more: true` to add a button at the bottom left-hand of the article card in index or list views; the button text is set in Site Config - Params, you can change it globally.

-Set `read_more_txt: customText` to overwrite the text for read-more button in Site Config - Params.
+Set `read_more_txt: customText` to overwrite the text for the read-more button mentioned above.

 ### 2.2 Body Text

 Insert `<!--more-->` manually to your post or page file and it would look better.
 Or Set `summaryLength: 1000` or more in Site Config and then insert `<!--more-->` at the end of the `.md` file if you would not like to make a summary of your posts or pages.